KoenMW/mycelium-nlp/README.md

 - **vector_db.py**: Manages document vectorization, persistent storage, and similarity search.
 - **embeddings.py**: Wraps a TF-IDF vectorizer for simple semantic representation.
 - **preprocessing.py**: Cleans and chunks `.txt` and `.docx` files for embedding.
+- **utils.py**: Some general functions to check with the Ollama server

 **Data Flow:**